Richard I of England: Childhood

 Richard was said to be very attractive; his hair was between red and blond, and he was light-eyed with a pale complexion.
 According to Clifford Brewer, he was 6 ft 5 in, although that is unverifiable since his remains have been lost since at least the French Revolution.
 John, his youngest brother, was known to be 5 ft 5 in.

 The Itinerarium peregrinorum et gesta regis Ricardi, a Latin prose narrative of the Third Crusade, states that: "He was tall, of elegant build; the colour of his hair was between red and gold; his limbs were supple and straight.
 He had long arms suited to wielding a sword.
 His long legs matched the rest of his body".

-Marriage alliances were common among medieval royalty: they led to political alliances and peace treaties and allowed families to stake claims of succession on each other's lands.
+Marriage alliances, common among medieval royalty, often led to political alliances and peace treaties, additionally allowing families to stake claims of succession on each other's lands.
 In March 1159, it was arranged that Richard would marry one of the daughters of Ramon Berenguer IV, Count of Barcelona; however, these arrangements failed, and the marriage never took place.
 Henry the Young King was married to Margaret, daughter of Louis VII of France, on 2 November 1160.
 Despite this alliance between the Plantagenets and the Capetians, the dynasty on the French throne, the two houses were sometimes in conflict.
 In 1168, the intercession of Pope Alexander III was necessary to secure a truce between them.
 Henry II had conquered Brittany and taken control of Gisors and the Vexin, which had been part of Margaret's dowry.